-I poured an entire afternoon of blood, sweat, maybe a little bit of poo, and tears into something that earned me nothing.
+In both instances, I poured an entire afternoon of blood, sweat, maybe a little bit of poo, and tears into something that earned me nothing

 …and I’m happy to do this work.

 It makes me feel alive.

 I find it incredibly rewarding — both financially and deep in my soul — and as I continue to master my craft and learn more about the art of making shit and testing new ideas, I only find my love for it continue to grow.

 But even if you have no visions of turning video production into a vocation of yours, there’s still plenty of reason to learn how to leverage it.

 I mean, let’s look at the massive shift that’s already occurring around the world and currently being expedited by Corona:

 - Video is already the preferred consumption medium.
 Which means that in order to communicate ideas, we’ll be relying more on concise storytelling through mediums that people readily consume.
 Cisco estimates that upwards of 80% of consumer traffic is video, and almost 60% of executives would rather watch a video than read text.)